 IF function

-The IF function returns one value if a boolean expression is true and another value if it is false.
+The IF function returns one value if a boolean expression is true and another if it is false.

 The syntax is: